 So, why doesn’t everyone move?
 Well, there are some downsides:

-If you run an online company (one that doesn’t generate profits from local customers, and one that can hire remote employees), then you might be immune to some of those issues.
+If you run an online company (one that doesn’t generate profits from local customers and can hire remote employees), you might be immune to some of those issues.

 Forbes.com recently reported on a study about the best and worst states for entrepreneurs.
 They looked at 21 factors, ranging from socio-economic to the percentage of local entrepreneurs who said they started their new business because of opportunity instead of necessity.